 Full Concerto Division:

 Repertoire requirement for the Full Concerto Division: A complete concerto from the standard repertoire (except Prokofiev Piano Concerto No. 2; Schumann Concerto in A minor; Gershwin Concerto in F; and Rachmaninoff Rhapsody on a Theme of Paganini) with second piano or orchestral accompaniment.
 All music must be played from memory.
-No changes in concerto repertoire may be made after June 15, 2019.
+No changes in concerto repertoire may be made after June 15, 2020.

 One winner will be chosen to perform a complete concerto from the standard repertoire with the Boulder Symphony in Boulder, Colorado during the 2020—2021 Season Series, Devin Patrick Hughes, conducting.